InterLinked1/fastfilezilla/README.md

 ## FileZilla for Windows, with responsiveness improvements

 This is **not** a fork of FileZilla.
-This is simply a repository with a simple patch to improve the responsiveness of FileZilla, and a script that compiles it from source and generates an installer file.
+This is simply a repository with a couple patches to improve responsiveness and the user interface, with a script to compile upstream FileZilla from source with these patches included.
+An installer file is generated at the end.

 Because users of this program will want to use the custom-compiled version, not an upstream release, updates have also been disabled since users will